abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 In the context of self-driving vehicles, predicting the motion of other vehicles is a critical task.
 Approximating the trajectory of neighboring agents in the future is equally as important as detecting them in the current time frame.
 To do this task, so far three paradigms have been proposed.

-The first divide this problem into three separate sub-tasks, which are handled by completely independent sub-systems.
+The first one divides this problem into three separate sub-tasks, which are handled by completely independent sub-systems.
 These three tasks, namely, object detection, object tracking, and motion forecasting are done sequentially.
 As they are developed separately, they need more computing power and cannot correct mistakes from upstream tasks.
 The second paradigm tries to solve the detection and prediction task with a single neural network.
 This yields more efficient computation but these models suffer from limited use of temporal history and are vulnerable to occlusion.

 ![image](autonomy_stacks.png)
 <figcaption>